1974 Major League Baseball postseason: Los Angeles Dodgers vs. Pittsburgh Pirates

 The Dodgers defeated the Pirates in four games to return to the World Series for the first time since 1966.

-The Dodgers stole Game 1 in Pittsburgh as Don Sutton pitched a complete-game shutout.
-Andy Messersmith pitched six innings of shutout ball and the Dodgers’ bullpen stopped a potential rally by the Pirates to take a 2–0 series lead.
-When the series shifted to Los Angeles for Game 3, Bruce Kison and relief pitcher Ramón Hernández shutout the Dodgers’ offense as the Pirates prevailed in a blowout win.
+The Dodgers stole Game 1 in Pittsburgh as Don Sutton pitched a four-hit complete-game shutout.
+Andy Messersmith pitched six innings of shutout ball and the Dodgers’ bullpen stopped a potential rally by the Pirates to take a 2–0 series lead headed to Los Angeles.
+In Game 3, Bruce Kison and relief pitcher Ramón Hernández shutout the Dodgers’ offense as the Pirates prevailed in a blowout win.
 However, the Dodgers would respond in Game 4 by thrashing the Pirates by an eleven run margin of victory to clinch the pennant.
 The Dodgers' 12–1 blowout win in Game 4 was the largest margin of victory in an LCS game, which would be broken by the Atlanta Braves in the fifth and seventh games of the 1996 NLCS.

-This was the first of three NL pennants won by the Dodgers during the 1970s, as they would win it again in 1977 and 1978, defeating the Philadelphia Phillies both times.
+This was the first of three NL pennants won by the Dodgers during the 1970s, as they would win it again in 1977 and 1978, defeating the Philadelphia Phillies in four games both times, but they would fall in the World Series each time.

-The Pirates would return to the NLCS the next year, but were swept by the Cincinnati Reds.
-They would win their next pennant in 1979 over the Reds in a sweep.
+The Pirates would return to the NLCS the next year, but were swept by the eventual World Series champion Cincinnati Reds.
+They would win their next pennant in 1979 over the Reds in a sweep en route to their most recent championship.